Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Introduction

 \section{Introduction}

-Since OpenAI's GPT-2 came into the public discourse through mass media \cite{solaiman2019releasestrategiessocialimpacts}, the rate at which tech companies release generative models has steadily increased.
-In 2025, model releases and updates seem to appear on a nearly monthly basis.
-One of the features readers can expect in these releases is tables and graphs of ``performance benchmarks,'' boasting of each new models' state of the art capabilities \cite{anthropic2025claude4, openai2025gpt5}.
-Traditionally, benchmarks, which are datasets of tasks and metrics for evaluating AI models, have been used to inform progress in machine learning model development and foster a collaborative community of researchers by providing a standardized comparison across different models \cite{raji2021ai}, but benchmarks also act as a competitive sport played by corporate developers to one up each other and advertise particular models to an expanding market of users \cite{10.1145/3630106.3659012}.
+Opening the technology column of any news site around the world today, a reader would not be surprised to find yet another article about the cutting-edge capabilities of some newly released language model.
+The development and release of frontier models, by technology companies around the world \cite{singh2025openaigpt5card, deepseekai2025deepseekv32pushingfrontieropen} or on open-source platforms, has proliferated in the public discourse.
+One of the features readers can expect in these releases is tables and graphs of ``performance benchmarks,'' boasting of each new model's state of the art capabilities \cite{anthropic2025claude4, openai2025gpt5}.
+These benchmarks, which are datasets of tasks and metrics for evaluating AI models, stem from traditions in the machine learning community to provide a standardized comparison across different models in order to track model development progress and foster a collaborative community of practice \cite{raji2021ai}.
+However, in the current era of commercial generative models, benchmarks are also used as a competitive battleground for commercial models and advertisements of model capabilities in order to expand the market of users \cite{10.1145/3630106.3659012}.
+This change in benchmark utility implies an expansion of benchmark users from model developers with extensive knowledge in machine learning to a broad group of people with expertise in a diverse set of fields beyond machine learning.

-The considerable attention given to AI model benchmarks has led to several criticisms regarding the utility of benchmarks and the way benchmarks are often created, especially about whether benchmarks test what they claim to test (i.e., construct validity) and whether benchmark evaluations are representative of how models are used in the wild (i.e., ecological validity) \cite{saxon2024benchmarksmicroscopesmodelmetrology, liao2025rethinkingmodelevaluationnarrowing, ethayarajh2021utilityeyeusercritique}.
-These criticisms point to a set of socio-technical solutions (such as frameworks for reasoning and decision-making about evaluation results) for understanding the effectiveness and impact of new generative models for users who face different usage scenarios in various domains and industries \cite{reuel2024betterbenchassessingaibenchmarks,liu2024ecbdevidencecenteredbenchmarkdesign}.